Personal Actions to Protect Our Air

 landscape shot at Golden Ponds

-Our cars, lawn and garden equipment, and other products (e.g., paints and cleaners) are all responsible for ozone pollution.
-Ozone is a volatile and reactive compound.
+Our cars, lawn and garden equipment, and other products (e.g., paints and cleaners) are all responsible for air pollution.
+Ozone is a highly reactive and volatile compound.
 When ozone forms faster than it can break down, levels become high.
-Ozone levels can become high anytime, but ozone forms faster with warm temperatures, especially when summer days are hot, sunny, stifling, and with little wind.
+Ozone levels can become high at any time, but ozone forms more rapidly with warm temperatures, especially during hot, sunny, and stifling summer days with little wind.
 Because of the geography of the Front Range, ozone levels tend to be higher in the Denver Metro Region than in other parts of Colorado.

 When ozone levels are high, exposure can cause acute respiratory problems and trigger asthma attacks.
 Prolonged exposure can cause long-lasting damage to the lungs.
 Health impacts are more common and severe among the elderly, the very young, and people who have compromised immune systems.